-Meanwhile, CREEM's Joe Fernbacher found Smith's lyrics ineffective and her vocals childish.
-He went on to call Todd Rundgren's production job "absolutely pedestrian," and in a pique of sarcasm added: "Wave is like a stagnant lagoon in search of a creature to justify its existence."
+Meanwhile, CREEM's Joe Fernbacher found Smith's lyrics "ineffective" and her vocals "childish."
+He called Todd Rundgren's production job "absolutely pedestrian," and in a pique of sarcasm added: "Wave is like a stagnant lagoon in search of a creature to justify its existence."

 But the negative reviews didn't hurt PSG's drawing power which, especially in Europe, was at an all-time high.
 That summer they sold out a 70,000-seat stadium in Florence, Italy.
 "And we were the only band on the bill," says Kaye.

 Back then, Kaye gave a vaguely mystical and mystifying explanation for the break-up, saying: "Basically [Patti] had certain [spiritual] questions when she began as an artist, and through her art, she was able to answer them and come to the end of the rainbow."
 Today, his reply is more matter-of-fact: "We'd done all that we'd set out to do.
 We'd had our hit single.
 We had influenced everybody that needed influencing.
 And we'd played the songs every conceivable way."

 And it wasn't only Smith who wanted the break.
 "I was ready to make my move into the '80s as well," Kaye emphasizes.

 The River Was Flowing In That Direction